-The LMU-Harrogate PA Program regards academic success and professionalism of all students as essential parts of becoming a competent, practicing Physician Assistant.
-We, as the faculty and staff, strive to model this professionalism in our actions and communications.
-In order to guide students toward professional excellence we have created a professional curriculum that will be taught throughout the first educational year.
+The LMU-Harrogate PA Program regards all students' academic success and professionalism as essential to becoming a competent, practicing Physician Assistant.
+As the faculty and staff, we strive to model this professionalism in our actions and communications.
+To guide students toward professional excellence, we have created a professional curriculum that will be taught throughout the first educational year.